MEGA MAN BATTLE CHIP CHALLENGE

 Polish: 2

-The designers did try to stay fairly consistent with the existing Battle Network games (and it will be interesting to see if future titles reference the new characters introduced here) but I can’t say there is a whole lot of polish above and beyond what is expected.
+The designers did try to stay fairly consistent with the existing Battle Network games, but I can’t say there is a whole lot of polish above and beyond what is expected.

-[Image of Lan saying, ’I don’t care if Chaud is an official...he’s being a jerk!’]
+(Screen shot of Lan saying, 'I don't care if Chaud is an official...he's being a jerk!')

 When is Chaud not a jerk, Lan?